konstructio/kubefirst/FAQ.md

 This page is meant to help developers to be introduced to some knowledge we re-use when improve `kubefirst` tooling.

-We apreciate all contribution provided following our [Contributor Covenant Code of Conduct](https://github.com/kubefirst/kubefirst/blob/main/CODE_OF_CONDUCT.md).
+We appreciate all contributions provided following our [Contributor Covenant Code of Conduct](https://github.com/kubefirst/kubefirst/blob/main/CODE_OF_CONDUCT.md).

-Some points on this page as the state of today in the code and can be improved as we evolve get exposed to more edge scenarios, theay are not to meant to be rules that are enforced, they are more hints of what we used before and worked better to the situation presented to it.
+Some points on this page as the state of today in the code and can be improved as we evolve get exposed to more edge scenarios, they are not to meant to be rules that are enforced, they are more hints of what we used before and worked better to the situation presented to it.

-We will add some links for answers that may be open to opnions so we can evolve our understand of more scenarios possibles and try to learn for that.
+We will add some links for answers that may be open to opinions so we can evolve our understand of more scenarios possibles and try to learn for that.

-Thanks for participating on our prorject.
+Thanks for participating on our project.

 # Questions from Developers / General Coding Patterns